 Net revenue is the difference between gross revenue and business expenses.

 Gross revenue is the sum of all cash inflows.

 On its end, net revenue is the difference between gross revenue and business expenses.
 Expenses such as:

 - Rent and utilities

 - Cost of software and other technology subscriptions

 Note: Dividend payments are not deductibles when calculating net revenue.

-Unlike gross revenue, net revenue is reported on the last line to represent the remaining business earnings.
+Unlike gross revenue, net revenue is reported on the last line to represent any remaining business earnings.

 Despite the differences, gross and net revenue are essential in establishing a company's financial health.
 But recognizing and reporting them can be time-intensive, hence the need to leverage revenue automation tools like ProfitWell Recognize.

 Accurately recognize & report gross revenue with ProfitWell Recognize